VoxelCubes/PanelCleaner/README.md

 ## Limitations

-- It only supports Japanese and English text.
+- It only supports Japanese and English text for cleaning (success may vary with other languages), Japanese only for OCR.

 - Supported file types: .jpeg, .jpg, .png, .bmp, .tiff, .tif, .jp2, .dib, .webp, .ppm